Pylons/pyramid/docs/api/registry.rst

    .. method:: notify(*events)

      Fire one or more events.
 All event subscribers to the event(s) will be notified.
-The subscribers will be called synchronously on the current thread.
-This method is often accessed as ``request.registry.notify`` in Pyramid applications to fire
+The subscribers will be called synchronously.
-     custom events.
+     This method is often accessed as ``request.registry.notify`` in Pyramid applications to fire custom events.
 See :ref:`custom_events` for more information.

 .. class:: Introspectable